excieve/pinecil2mqtt/README.md

 - [x] Publish data provided by the soldering iron to an MQTT broker
 - [x] Optionally authenticate with the MQTT broker
 - [x] Transform raw data into human-readable values
+- [x] Can be run as a standalone binary or in a container

 ## Pre-requisites